-The Nominating and Governance Committee's responsibilities are set forth in its charter, which was approved by the board of directors on January 8, 2008 and was most recently reviewed by the Committee in January 2011.
+The Nominating and Governance Committee's responsibilities are set forth in its charter, which was approved by the board of directors on January 8, 2008 and was most recently reviewed by the Committee in January 2013.
 A copy of the charter as well as our Corporate Governance Guidelines is available on our website at NCM.com at the Investor Relations link.
-There were four meetings of the Nominating and Governance Committee during our 2010 fiscal year.
+There were nine meetings of the Nominating and Governance Committee during our 2012 fiscal year.

 Other than the director candidates designated by our founding members, the Nominating and Governance Committee identifies individuals qualified to become board members and recommends director nominees to our board for each annual meeting of stockholders.
 It also reviews the qualifications and independence of the members of our board of directors and its various committees on a regular basis and makes any recommendations the committee members may deem appropriate from time to time concerning any changes in the composition of our board of directors and its committees.
 The Nominating and Governance Committee recommends to our board of directors the corporate governance guidelines and standards regarding the independence of outside directors applicable to us and reviews such guidelines and standards and the provisions of the Nominating and Governance Committee charter on a regular basis to confirm that such guidelines, standards and charter remain consistent with sound corporate governance practices and with any legal, regulatory or Nasdaq requirements.
-The Nominating and Governance Committee also monitors our board of directors and our compliance with any commitments made to regulators or otherwise regarding changes in corporate governance practices and leads our board of directors in its annual review of our board of directors' performance.
+The Nominating and Governance Committee also monitors our board of directors and our compliance with any commitments made to regulators or otherwise regarding changes in corporate governance practices in its annual review of our board of directors' performance.

 Nomination of Directors.
-The nominees for re-election to our board of directors at the 2011 Annual Meeting were formally nominated by the Nominating and Governance Committee and were approved by the board of directors on January 13, 2011.
-Messrs.
-Hall, Goodman and Schneider participated in the vote of the board of directors approving the director nominees.
+The nominees for election or re-election to our board of directors at the 2013 Annual Meeting were designated by our founding members, were formally nominated by the Nominating and Governance Committee and were approved by the board of directors on January 16, 2013.
+Mr. Ramsey, who is a new nominee to the board, was designated by AMC pursuant to the Director Designation Agreement.